ucd-os-crimson-s18/pintos-3/DOC_P2.md

 struct file_desc *find_open_file(int);
 ```

 >> B2: Describe how file descriptors are associated with open files.
 >> Are file descriptors unique within the entire OS or just within a
 >> single process?

+File descriptors numbered 0 and 1 are reserved for the console: fd 0 (STDIN_FILENO) is
+standard input, fd 1 (STDOUT_FILENO) is standard output.
+Each process has an independent
+set of file descriptors.
+When a single file is opened more than once, whether by a single
+process or different processes, each open returns a new file descriptor.
+Different file
+descriptors for a single file are closed independently in separate calls to close and
+they do not share a file position.

 ## ALGORITHMS

 >> B3: Describe your code for reading and writing user data from the
 >> kernel.

+We setup a function ```static bool check_ptr(void *, uint8_t);``` which
+returns a boolean value, true if pointer is valid or false if the pointer
+is invalid.
+We pass a ```void *``` for the address and ```uint8_t``` for the
+size.
+Inside the function we have a for loop to iterate through the address
+for the size passed in.
+We check each address if it is in user memory using
+the ```is_user_vaddr``` function inside vaddr.h and checking if the address is
+mapped using the ```pagedir_get_page``` inside pagedir.h.

 >> B4: Suppose a system call causes a full page (4,096 bytes) of data
 >> to be copied from user space into the kernel.
 What is the least